9 of 45 portraits by Derry Moore, 12th Earl of Drogheda

 Sitterback to top

 - Frances Catherine Partridge (née Marshall) (1900-2004), Author and literary journalist.
-Sitter in 9 portraits, Artist of 1 portrait.
+Sitter in 9 portraits, Artist associated with 2 portraits.

 Artistback to top